 Helping your child nurture his ability to relate well with others and understand how he’s feeling as well as how others are feeling can spell out success or problems in the future.

 So it’s important for parents to understand that as much as we’d like to invest on academic intelligence because we understand its importance, we also have to realize that to prepare our precious ones for the realities of the world outside, we have to nurture their EQ for well-rounded development.

-What spells the difference when it comes to failing or succeeding at raising an emotionally intelligent child
+What makes the difference in raising an emotionally intelligent child?

 With the day to day demands at work and at home it’s easy to dismiss our crying child as just a baby throwing a fit, but what we fail to realize is that these outbursts and outpouring of strong emotions could be a chance for us to nurture and develop our little one’s EQ.